hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 syscall                         |
 ret
 ```
-In this blog post, we'll use indirect syscalls which leverage native functions within `ntdll.dll`.
-In a future blog post, we'll cover making some changes in our setup to unhook these functions for potentially increased stealth.
+In this blog post, we'll use indirect syscalls which leverage native functions within `ntdll.dll`, avoiding certain calls to the Win32 API.
+In a future blog post, we'll cover making some changes in our setup to further unhook these functions for potentially increased stealth.

 ## For You and Me